-- 17. Banks are expected to undertake and maintain, at an appropriately granular level, a comprehensive mapping of: - relevant (internal) services15 to relevant: (i) third-party service suppliers, and (ii) operational assets and (iii) staff/roles which support their provision; - relevant services to: (i) CFs, (ii) CBLs needed for the effective implementation of the resolution strategy and any consequent restructuring and (iii) legal entities (providing and receiving the services); - relevant services and relevant operational assets to the related contractual arrangements. - 18.
-This mapping should also allow the bank to capture the relevant services provided between service providers, if relevant (e.g. an intra-group service provider sub-contracting with a third-party service provider).
+- relevant services to: (i) CFs, (ii) CBLs needed for the effective implementation of the resolution strategy and any consequent restructuring and (iii) legal entities (providing and receiving the services); - relevant services and relevant operational assets to the related contractual arrangements. - 18.
+This mapping should also allow the bank to capture the relevant services provided between service providers, if relevant (e.g., an intra-group service provider sub-contracting with a third-party service provider) and those provided by critical third-party ICT service providers under DORA (i.e. those included on the list published annually by the ESAs Joint Committee under Article 31(9) DORA).